BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-13-Calculating-States-Using-Diagrams.md

     </div>
 </div>
 <div class="caption">
-    Fig. 5.
+    Fig 5.
 Fundamental diagrams of $g^2$ corrections to $\left\lvert \vec{p} \right\rangle_ {2}^{(-)}$ States.
 By fundamental I mean the diagrams directly built up block-by-block by Hamiltonians and lower order states.
 Fundamental diagrams are good for study the cancelation between loops and counter terms.
 After the renormalization procedure is done, based on the number of extarnal legs, the fundamental diagrams can ben summed over to give more concise, summarized diagrams.
 </div>